 Why is your child having trouble breathing?

 You wake up one morning and find that your infant daughter is congested.
 At first, you don’t think too much about it because your 3-year-old son has had a cold the past few days.
-A day goes by and you notice that it seems like your daughter is having trouble breathing, so you go to the emergency room.
-They inform you that she has RSV and needs to be admitted.
+A day goes by, and you notice that your daughter is having trouble breathing, so you go to the emergency room.
+They tell you that she has RSV and needs to be admitted.
 What is this?
 Why is it so serious?
 How is it treated?

-For those with a severe infection, it’s critical that you seek help immediately if you are having trouble breathing or you notice that your child is having difficulty breathing.
-Once at the hospital, you or they will probably need to be admitted in order to receive intravenous (IV) fluids, humidified oxygen and, in some cases, be placed on a ventilator to help you or them breathe.
+For those with a severe infection, you must seek help immediately if you are having trouble breathing or you notice that your child is having difficulty breathing.
+Once at the hospital, you or they will probably need to be admitted to receive intravenous (IV) fluids, humidified oxygen, and, in some cases, be placed on a ventilator to help you or them breathe.
 If you or they have a compromised immune system, the doctor might recommend an antiviral medication, ribavirin, that is inhaled.
-It’s important to note that inhalers and steroids have not been shown to be helpful treatment options for those with RSV.
+It’s important to note that inhalers and steroids haven’t been shown to be useful treatment options for those with RSV.

 Even though scientists are working on a nasal spray vaccine, there isn’t one available yet.
-So, preventive measures are precautions you should take to protect yourself and your children from any type of infection.
+So, preventive measures are precautions you should take to protect yourself and your children from any infection.
 One of the most important is frequent and thorough handwashing.
-Limit the time you and your children spend with those who have fevers or colds, especially during the first few months of your child’s life and if they were born premature.
-Make sure hard surfaces are kept clean by disinfecting regularly, especially countertops, door knobs and your child’s toys.
+Limit the time you and your children spend with those who have fevers or colds, especially during the first few months of your child’s life and if they were born prematurely.
+Make sure hard surfaces are cleaned by regularly disinfecting, especially countertops, door knobs, and your child’s toys.
 If you or someone in your family is sick, don’t share drinking glasses or eating utensils with them.
-It’s imperative that you don’t smoke around your child.
+You mustn’t smoke around your child.

 There is a medication, palivizumab, that is available to protect those who are at high risk of a severe RSV infection.
-Those in the high risk group would be infants under the age of 1 who were born before the 29th week of gestation, premature infants with a chronic lung disease, children under 12 months of age who have a congenital heart disease, children under 2 who needed to be on supplemental oxygen for at least a month after birth and continue to need lung-related treatments and children under 2 who are immunocompromised.
+Those in the high-risk group would be infants under the age of 1 who were born before the 29th week of gestation, premature infants with chronic lung disease, children under 12 months of age who have congenital heart disease, children under two who needed to be on supplemental oxygen for at least a month after birth and continue to need lung-related treatments and children under two who are immunocompromised.
 The medicine must be given once a month for five months during RSV season.
-It’s key to note that it won’t treat an infection once the person has developed symptoms.
+It’s vital to note that it won’t treat an infection once the person has developed symptoms.